 Shock-capturing kinetic, thermal and magnetic diffusivities (in addition to background diffusivities) are included to resolve shock discontinuities and maintain numerical stability in the Navier--Stokes, heat and induction equations.
 Periodic boundary conditions are used in $y$, and sheared-periodic boundary conditions in $x$.
-Open boundary conditions, permitting outflow and inflow, are used at the vertical boundaries at $z=\pm L_z$. \citet{Gent:2013b,Gent:2013a} provide further details on the boundary conditions used and on the other implementations briefly described above.
+Open boundary conditions, permitting outflow and inflow, are used at the vertical boundaries at $z=\pm L_z$. \citet{Gent:2013a,Gent:2013b} provide further details on the boundary conditions used and on the other implementations briefly described above.

-Starting with a weak azimuthal magnetic field at the mid-plane, the system is susceptible to the dynamo instability.
+Starting with a weak azimuthal magnetic field at the midplane, the system is susceptible to the dynamo instability.
 Dynamo action can be identified with exponential growth of magnetic field saturating after about $1.4\Gyr$ at a level of $2.5\mkG$, comparable to observational estimates for the solar neighbourhood \citep{Gent:2013a}.
 The magnetic field has energy at a scale comparable to the size of the computational domain, suggesting a mean-field dynamo action \citep{Gent:2013b}.

 We analyse snapshots in the range $0.8 \leq t \leq 1.725\Gyr$.
-Regarding the magnetic field and dynamo action, three distinct periods can be identified.
-For $0.8 \leq t < 1.1\Gyr$, the magnetic energy is low compared to the thermal and kinetic energies and the mean-field dynamo is in its kinematic stage.
+Three distinct temporal stages can be identified in the dynamo action and the magnetic field.
+With magnetic energy low, compared to the thermal and kinetic energies, $0.8 \leq t < 1.1\Gyr$ hosts the kinematic phase of the mean-field dynamo.
 The dynamo adjusts itself to a non-linear stage at $1.1 \leq t < 1.45\Gyr$ as the magnetic energy reaches approximate equipartition with kinetic energy of the random flow.
 Finally, at $1.45 \leq t \leq 1.725\Gyr$, the mean-field dynamo saturates and the magnetic energy slightly exceeds the kinetic energy \citep[see][]{Gent:2013b}.
-Since the evolution of the magnetic field is expected to significantly affect the structure of the gas density and velocity, each period is considered independently.
+Since the evolution of the magnetic field is expected to significantly affect the structure of the gas density and velocity, each stage is considered separately.
 The results are illustrated in the figures shown below using the snapshot at $t=1.6\Gyr$.